Academics

-Cyber Security Graduate Certificates
+Cyber Security Graduate Certificate

 A Graduate Certificate in Cyber Security is a university-issued graduate degree.
 It involves acceptance to the University of Rhode Island graduate program, graded course work, and typically a paper or project.
 It is designed for professionals who wish to obtain a focused graduate degree, but cannot commit to a full Master's degree.